 They have the same legislation as traditional law firms, with the difference that lawyers can be independent consultants rather than employees or partners.
 Thanks to this, many professionals in the sector consider the exercise in virtual format, which places it as one of the major trends of 2021.

-This trend continues rising, coupled with new digital communication methods, such as automated telephone messaging, smart greeting tools, voice technologies… Going to the office will take on new meaning, flexibility will be boosted and teams will adopt new technologies for better collaboration.
+In addition, tools such as Zoom and Microsoft Teams grew by 37% and 36%, respectively, over the previous year, so this trend is still on the rise.
+Coupled with new digital communication methods, such as automated phone messaging, smart greeting tools, voice technologies… Going to the office will take on a new meaning, flexibility will be boosted, and teams will adopt new technologies for better collaboration.

 The adoption of the cloud is not the most innovative trend, as it started to rebound in the industry for some time.
 However, cloud solutions have increased by more than 20% by 2020, as, along with custom legal solutions, they help large agencies protect their databases and meet the needs of their customers wherever they are.